D2D Assisted Multi-antenna Coded Caching: D2D Aided Beamforming: The General Case

 \section{D2D Aided Beamforming: The General Case}

 In this section, we formulate and analyze the proposed scheme in the general setting.
 We first consider D2D group size $|\mathcal{D}|=\tau +1$, then in section~\ref{sec: D2D-general-groupsize-LTP1}, we extend the results to group sizes smaller than $\tau +1$.
-The cache content placement phase is identical to the one proposed in \cite{MaddahAli-2014}.
-In general, in each data transmission, $\min(\tau+L, K)$ users can be served simultaneously \cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}.
-Unlike in~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}, the data delivery is split into D2D and DL sub-phases in this paper.
+The cache placement phase is identical to the one proposed in \cite{MaddahAli-2014}.
+In general, similar to~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}, $\min(\tau+L, K)$ users are served in each data transmission.
+However, {in our proposed scheme, the data is delivered over separate D2D and DL phases.}

-To examine the optimal user allocation for the D2D phase, we would need to perform an exhaustive search among the D2D subsets.
-In each transmission phase, there are $\binom{\tau+L}{\tau+1}$ different D2D subsets (of size $\tau+1$) among $\tau+L$ number of users.
-Thus, the exhaustive search would require $2^{\binom{\tau+L}{\tau+1}}$ evaluations of~\eqref{eq:total_rate}.
-All the beamformers must be solved in each of these evaluations, and the total rate must be computed.
+{Before the delivery process, an exhaustive search among the D2D subsets is required to find the potential D2D groups for the first phase}.
+However, since there are $\binom{\tau+L}{\tau+1}$ different D2D subsets (of size $\tau+1$) among $\tau+L$ number of users, the exhaustive search would require $2^{\binom{\tau+L}{\tau+1}}$ evaluations of~\eqref{eq:total_rate}.
+Moreover, all the beamformers must be solved in each of these evaluations, and the total rate must be computed.
 Then, the case with the lowest delivery time is selected.
-To reduce the computational burden, a less complex heuristic mode selection method will be introduced later in Section~\ref{section: general-partB}.
+However, this is practically infeasible due {to the significant} overhead.
+Thus, to reduce the computational burden, a less complex heuristic mode selection method {is} introduced in Section~\ref{section: general-partB}.
 To simplify the notation, we consider an indicator function $I_{D2D}(\mathcal{D})$, which specifies whether the corresponding subset has been allocated for D2D transmission.
-We define $C(K,\tau,L)=\frac{F}{\binom{K}{\tau}\binom{K-(\tau+1)}{L-1}}$ as the size of the transmitted subfiles~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}. {
+Moreover, we denote $C(K,\tau,L)=\frac{F}{\binom{K}{\tau}\binom{K-(\tau+1)}{L-1}}$ as the size of the transmitted subfiles~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}. {